An Unsupervised Algorithm For Learning Lie Group Transformations: Experimental Results

 \subsection{Learning Affine Transformations}

-To demonstrate the ability to learn transformations, we trained the algorithm on image sequences transformed by a single affine transformation operator (translation, rotation, scaling or skew).
-The training data we used were single image patches from the same BBC clips as in Section \ref{section:infer}, transformed by an open source Matlab package \citep{Shen08} with the same transformation range used in Section \ref{section:infer}.
+To demonstrate the ability to learn transformations, we trained the algorithm on image sequences transformed by a single affine transformation operator (translation, rotation, scaling, or skew).
+The training data used were single image patches from the same BBC clips as in Section \ref{section:infer}, transformed by an open source Matlab package \citep{Shen08} with the same transformation range used in Section \ref{section:infer}.
+Initialization was the same as in Section \ref{section:infer}.

-The affine transformation operators are derivative operators in the direction of motion.
-For example, a horizontal translation operator is a derivative operator in the horizontal direction while a rotation operator computes a derivative radially.
-Our learned operators illustrate this property.
+The affine transformation operators are spatial derivative operators in the direction of motion.
+For example, a horizontal translation operator is a derivative operator in the horizontal direction while a rotation operator computes a derivative circularly.
+Our learned operators exhibit this property.
 Figure \ref{fig:A} shows two of the learned transformation operators, where each $11 \times 11$ block corresponds to one column of \textit{A} and the block's position in the figure corresponds to its pixel location in the original image patch.
 This can be viewed as an array of basis functions, each one showing how intensity at a given pixel location influences the instantaneous change in pixel intensity at all pixel locations (see Equation \ref{equ:derivative}).
-In this figure, each basis represents a numerical differentiator.
+In this figure, each basis has become a spatial differentiator.
 The bottom two rows of Figure \ref{fig:A} show each of the operators being applied to an image patch.
-An animation of the full set of learned affine operators applied to image patches can be found in the supplementary material.
+An animation of the full set of learned affine operators applied to image patches can be found at \url{http://redwood.berkeley.edu/jwang/affine.html} and in the supplemental material.